mayagolan/sqs/README.md

 Programming Interfaces (APIs) to use linked data structures.
 These APIs are most often generic, and allow to use the same Abstract Data Types (ADT) to contain many types: int, string, float, or any other type (built-in or user-defined) etc. . .
-This CW1 is composed of three parts, and aims at writing a small library (or API) of simple linked data structures: stacks, queues, sets, and hash tables.
+This is composed of three parts, and aims at writing a small library (or API) of simple linked data structures: stacks, queues, sets, and hash tables.
-We will focus only on data structures containing either intergers (type int), or characters (type char), or strings of characters (type std::string).
+These will focus only on data structures containing either intergers (type int), or characters (type char), or strings of characters (type std::string).